HL7NZ/nhi/input/pagecontent/OnboardingAndComplianceTesting.md

 1. Tester details <br />
    a.
 Organisation Name <br />
    b.
 Application name and version <br />
    c.
-NHI IG Version (New Zealand NHI Implementation Guide 0.10.0 - CI Build (https://0-9-snapshot.d39scuhbqd86l9.amplifyapp.com/index.html) <br />
+NHI IG Version <br />
    d.
 Test Script version <br />
    e.
+FHIR release version (Get(...)/metadata) <br />
+   f.
 Testing start date and time and end date and time <br />
-   f.
+   g.
 Tester name and contact details <br />
-   g.
-List of interactions included in your integration (eg GET Patient)
+   h.
+List of operations included in your integration (eg GET Patient, Search(Match) Patient)

-2. For each test supply screen shots of: <br />
+2. For each test supply screen shots of the user interface for:
-   a. the input data as entered in the integrating system (“the system”) <br />
+    * the input data as entered in the integrating system (“the system”)
-   b. any warnings or error messages presented by the system <br />
+    * any warnings or error messages presented by the system
-   c. the confirmation or result of the request presented by the system  <br />
+    * the confirmation or result of the request presented by the system

+3. For each test supply a screenshot of what is being logged in the integrating system.

+4. For each test supply a text file with the json request (update / add) or response (get/search).

 ### Tests